drachlyznardh/git-historian/README.md

 I tested it against some other projects of mine, and also against the Git repo
 itself: I got 37k lines and 410 columns after a wait of ~3 minutes, but it worked.

+TODO
+====

+First of all, cmdline options: everything is currently hard coded.

+**Display options**: the layout could be mirrored both vertically and horizontally, the charset could be different (for those terminals / fonts without full unicode support), colors could be optional, there could be more colors (with fade and bold modes, or with full 256 color if supported), user-defined display message for commits (the `--pretty="<format>"` option), map-only display mode could ignore any non-merge / non-fork commit…